The Royal Navy of Sailing Ships

 Alternatively the Captain, ultimately responsible for fully manning his command before sailing, could ask for unemployed seamen from Accommodation Hulks hosting them between assignments, or might have to choose between sailing undermanned or asking for convicts from Navy Hulks (naval prisons) and civil prisons (men sentenced to jail by the Courts of Assizes), the latter landsmen (landlubbers) requiring harsh training to understand the bewildering complexity of a sailing ship and acquire their sea legs, started on by their division Petty Officers' rattan canes or knotted rope ends.

-Only about 20% of the seamen was needed for skilled work aloft (topmen), the heavy work of hauling braces and anchor cables was done by the waisters - those who worked in the waist area of the ship (see also Life at Sea in the Royal Navy of the 18th Century) with the help of available Royal Marines (jokingly called bullocks by the sailors for their apparent solidity/stolidity), the size of their contingent on board depending on the ship's rate.
+Only about 20% of the seamen was needed for skilled work aloft (topmen), the heavy work of hauling braces and anchor cables - often relieved by singing shanties with an apt rhythm - was done by the waisters, those who worked in the waist area of the ship (see also Life at Sea in the Royal Navy of the 18th Century) with the help of available Royal Marines (jokingly called bullocks by the sailors for their apparent solidity/stolidity), the size of their contingent on board depending on the ship's rate.

 Navy Hulk - Ship's waist